dkedar7/Install-Auto-Sklearn-on-Windows-and-MacOS/README.md

 I did the exact same things so far and managed to install auto-sklearn successfully.
 After that, from python, I tried to 'import autosklearn.classification', but it wasn't compatible with my version of numpy.
 I got the following error- ValueError: numpy.ufunc size changed, may indicate binary incompatibility.
 Expected 216 from C header, got 192 from PyObject

-## 3. Solving Numpy incompatible
+## 3. Solving numpy incompatibility
-Turns out the numpy version 1.15.4 that I had wasn't compatible, so I'd to change it to upgrade it to 1.16.1 using
+Turns out the numpy version 1.15.4 that I had wasn't compatible, so I'd to upgrade it to 1.16.1 using
 ```
 pip install numpy==1.16.1
 ```

-Try running the follwing code to check if you managed to install auto-sklearn properly-
+Try running the follwing code to check if auto-sklearn was installed properly-
 ```
 import autosklearn.classification
 import sklearn.model_selection